Murtasa Bhagavato Arahato Samma Sambuddhasa Murtasa Bhagavato Arahato Samasambhutasa Murtasa Bhagavato Arahato Samasambhutasa Buddha,

 Putting ourselves in a favorable box,

-Is still really to,
+Is still Really,

 It's not a kindness.

-It's a way of limiting ourselves and limiting each other,
+It's a way of limiting ourselves and limiting each other.

 Rather than allowing one another to really be fully and completely what they are,